Doctors Note Logo

 Gabapentin for PHN: What Dosage is Effective for Nerve Pain?

-Relief from postherpetic nerve pain typically begins with 300 mg of gabapentin at bedtime, increasing by 300 mg per dose every 1–3 days until reaching 1,800–2,400 mg per day in three divided doses (with a maximum of 3,600 mg/day if tolerated).
+Gabapentin for postherpetic nerve pain typically starts at 300 mg at bedtime, then increases by 300 mg per dose every 1–3 days until reaching a target of 1,800–2,400 mg daily, divided into three doses.
+The maximum dose is 3,600 mg/day if tolerated.

 answer background